 Chair: R. Korzeniewicz (Prof & Chair)

-Directors: L. Moghadam (Undergrad Director), L. Sayer (Prof & Grad Director)
+Directors: N. Cousin-Gossett (Undergrad Director & Senior Lecturer), L. Sayer (Prof & Grad Director)

-Associate Professors: M. Kestnbaum, M. Kleykamp, K. Marsh, A. Neustadtl, J. Park (Assoc Prof), J. Pease, R. Ray
+Associate Professors: M. Kestnbaum, M. Kleykamp, K. Marsh, A. Neustadtl, J. Park, R. Ray, W. Santoro

-Assistant Research Professors: A. McLaughlin (Asst Rsch Prof, Fac Asst), R. Turner (Asst Rsch Prof)
+Assistant Research Professors: A. McLaughlin (Fac Asst), R. Turner

 Visiting Faculty: D. Schaefer (Visit Assoc Prof)

 Although internships are not a requirement for the major, students may wish to consider the internship program offered by the department or through the Experiential Learning unit of the University Career Center @ BSOS.
 Majors may receive up to six credits in SOCY386 when an internship/volunteer position is combined with an academic project.
-A prerequisite of 12 credit hours in Sociology coursework is required.
-Sociology internship credit does not count toward meeting requirements for the major.
+A prerequisite of 12 credit hours in sociology coursework is required.

 The Sociology Honors Program seeks to encourage and recognize superior scholarship by providing an opportunity for interested, capable, and energetic undergraduate students to engage in study in an area of the student's interest under the close supervision of a faculty mentor.
 The honors program is based upon tutorial study and independent research.